Home | Schedule | Assignments | Grades | Conduct |

 We will focus primarily on how ideologies of gender, race, class, sexuality, ability, capitalism, and nation are constructed in both early and recent animated Disney films.
 Of course, these Disney films are cultural products; they were created within particular historical and cultural contexts.
 As such, we will study how their creative circumstances yielded their particular intersections of racism, sexism, classism, colonialism, and imperialism, though we will also consider how audiences can interpret these popular culture texts in ways not necessarily designed or even forethought by Disney.

 Our class will cover at least one film per week--often two.
-On Mondays we will focus on the week's assigned reading in an introductory lecture and discussion, and occasionally we will screen our week's second film during class.
+On Mondays we will focus on the week's assigned reading in an introductory lecture and discussion, and occasionally we will discuss our first of two assigned films during Monday's class too (see Schedule).
 On Wednesdays, we'll discuss both the film(s) and assigned readings during class.

-You will be responsible for lively class discussions on our films and readings.
-This means that you must have read and screened all required material before class; daily quizzes will help you keep pace with our material.
-There is no formal written paper required for this course, but a thorough command of the film terminology you learned in FILM 2100 is expected in all of our discussions and on your exams.
+You will be responsible for lively class discussions of our films and readings.
+This means that you must have read and screened all assigned material before the class for which it is assigned; daily quizzes will help you keep pace with our material.
+Plan ahead for a lot of film viewing, but know that this time balances out because there is no formal written paper assigned for this course.
+However, a thorough command of the film terminology you learned in FILM 2100 is expected in all of our discussions and on your tests.

-Please note that the films are mandatory.
+Please note that the films are crucial to your success in the course.
 That is, you must watch the assigned films before the Wednesday and sometimes the Monday class meeting on your own outside of class.
-Most of our assigned films are available for free via streaming hyperlinks posted on D2L, and some are also on DVD reserve in the CSU library.
+Most of our assigned films are available via your own Disney+ subscription, and some are also on DVD reserve in the CSU library.
 Do NOT watch films on YouTube or other poor quality, truncated versions of the films, and do not watch on a phone!
-These films will be the primary subject matter of our exams, so high quality screenings viewed each week are important; do not rely on having seen these films when they were first released, as a child, or even last month, since we will be approaching them from very different perspectives now than we did then.
-If you do not plan to watch the films on your own, you should drop the course.
+These films will be the primary subject matter of our tests, so high quality screenings viewed each week are important; do not rely on having seen these films when they were first released, as a child, or even last month, since we will be approaching them from very different perspectives now than we did then.
+If you do not plan to watch the films on your own, you should drop the course this term and plan to take it later, when you can take the time to succeed in the class.
 We will view additional excerpts from selected films during class lectures.

 1. Elizabeth Bell, Lynda Haas, and Laura Sells, eds., From Mouse to Mermaid: The Politics of Film, Gender, and Culture.
 Indiana UP: 1995.
 (ISBN 978-0253209788) e-book available online via CSU Library